krutikabapat/Crowd_Counting/README.md

 # Crowd_Counting
 Crowd counting is a technique to estimate or count the number of people present in an Image.

-## Methods used for crowd countin:-
+## Methods used for crowd counting:-

 1. Detection Based Methods:-